Olivia-Arroyo/Java-Programming/README.md

 # Java-Programming
-A collection of projects developed throughout my MS in Computer Science courses and other personal projects.
+A collection of projects developed throughout my MS in Computer Science courses and other fun personal projects.